noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [A-A-Are you sure you’re not just imagining things?
 A-Anyway, my clones are doing business all over the place!
-Having this cute Alice-chan all over the place really fills the world with happiness, doesn’t it!!?!]
+Having this cute Alice-chan all over the place really fills the world with happiness, doesn’t it?!]

 [...Can I hit you again?]